synchronizing/toolbox/README.md

 ### `experimental`

+All tools marked as experimental are not meant to be used in production.

 #### [`asyncdispatch`](https://synchronizing.github.io/toolbox/module/experimental.html#toolbox.experimental.asyncdispatch.asyncdispatch)

 Decorator for adding dispatch functionality between async and sync functions.
+Allows calling the same function name, one as a normal function and one as an awaitable, yet receive different results.

 ```python
 from toolbox import asyncdispatch